 - Carton flow: Turns less efficient static storage in standard pallet racking into dynamic storage that increases space utilization and creates efficient FIFO systems.

 - Pallet flow: Converts static pallet positions into dynamic storage, creating 2-deep pallet storage lanes, increasing your space utilization for pallet storage.

 - Flow racks: Allows for ultimate flexibility to create flow-through workstations for order fulfillment from picking to staging, packing, shipping, and more.

-- High-density storage: Dynamic shelving systems create very dense storage that provides a tremendous increase in overall capacity, leaving no wasted space behind.
+- High-density storage: Dynamic shelving systems create very dense storage that significantly increases overall capacity, leaving no wasted space behind.

-You’ll find that you have many options when it comes to modernizing your space and enhancing your warehouse storage, so take some time to consider the types of dynamic storage equipment your facility would benefit from the most.
+You’ll find that you have many options for modernizing your space and enhancing your warehouse storage, so take some time to consider the types of dynamic storage equipment your facility would benefit from the most.